Spiced Banana Nut Loaf is a flavourful twist on traditional Banana Bread everyone will love.

 I love recipes that make one to keep and one to give away.
 There’s just something wonderful about brightening someone’s day with a gift from the kitchen.
 Spiced Banana Nut Loaf makes a great hostess gift too.

-Even though it is definitely a treat, I always feel like my Spiced Banana Nut Loaf is good for me.
+Even though it is definitely a treat, I always feel like my Spiced Banana Nut Loaf is good the soul.
 Wholesome bananas, nuts and olive oil make me feel a bit better about the added sugar….and the yummy glaze.
 Of course the glaze is purely optional, but I love how it makes the loaves look like something extra-special.

 A Great Loaf Cake To Have On Hand